prolificinteractive/Yoshi/README.md

 ### Custom Menu

-Yoshi can also be configured to display custom menus which can be used for triggering custom events or presenting custom view controllers.
+Yoshi can also be configured to display custom menus which can be used for triggering events or presenting view controllers.

 For example, we can invoke [Instabug](https://instabug.com) when a custom menu is selected.